2009 Great Britain and Ireland floods: Great Britain

 In Lancashire, firefighters had to rescue schoolchildren trapped in a bus stranded by floodwater at Sawley, and flooding occurred in Barnoldswick, Blackburn, Burnley and Rossendale.
 Workers at Kippax Mill in Crawshawbooth were evacuated when the building was hit by a landslide as the hill collapsed under the weight of water.

 Many properties were flooded in Ambleside, leaving the main road impassable for most vehicles.
 Over 200 people in Cockermouth were rescued from their homes by the emergency services.
 About 75 people were accommodated overnight in Cockermouth School and the Shepherds Hotel (known locally as the Sheep & Wool Centre).
 Search and rescue helicopters from RAF Valley, RAF Boulmer and RAF Leconfield rescued approximately 50 people, with the remainder being rescued by boat, particularly by the RNLI, and HM Coastguard.
 A Coastguard helicopter was deployed to the area from Stornoway to supplement the military SAR assets.
 Water levels in the town centre were reported to be as high as 2.50 m, resulting in the collapse of Lorton Bridge, and over 1,200 properties losing their electricity supply.
 Coniston Water burst its banks and submerged roads, fields and local premises.
 Electricity supply was lost to 349 properties in Keswick.
 About 50 people were accommodated overnight in Keswick's Convention Centre, as well as the Skiddaw Hotel and St Joseph's School.
 Several homes were also flooded in the town after the River Greta burst its banks, rising 1.5 m above normal.

 In south Ulverston, a number of residents had to be evacuated – around 80 homes were flooded on North Lonsdale Road and the surrounding areas, with many accommodated at Ulverston Victoria High School.
 A number of A roads in the surrounding area had to be closed off and some train services were disrupted.

 In Workington, the Northside Bridge over the River Derwent collapsed.
-The bridge carried the A597, its collapse cut off gas supplies to the town.
+The bridge carried the A597 and its collapse cut off gas supplies to the town.
 Bill Barker, a police constable, died in the bridge collapse, following a called-off lifeboat search.
 The replacement for Northside Bridge has been finished in 2015.

 The Southwaite Footbridge on the trackbed of the dismantled Cockermouth and Workington Railway collapsed.

 The bridge over the River Cocker in Low Lorton was also destroyed.
 Its replacement opened on Monday 31 January.